 Financial instruments that potentially subject the Organization to concentrations of credit risk consist principally of cash and cash equivalents.
-As of December 31, 2016, substantially all of the Organization's cash was maintained in financial institutions.
+As of December 31, 2017, substantially all of the Organization's cash was maintained in financial institutions.
 The cash balances held in financial institutions are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000 for interest-bearing accounts.
 Cash balances held in brokerage accounts are insured by the Securities Investor Protection Corporation (SIPC) up to \$250,000 per institution.
-The Organization's uninsured cash balances totaled approximately \$8,532,000 at December 31, 2016.
+The Organization's uninsured cash balances totaled approximately \$7,377,000 at December 31, 2017.

-For the year ended December 31, 2016, 71% of cash contributions were attributable to two donors and 80% of In-kind contributions were attributable to three donors.
+For the year ended December 31, 2017, 71% of cash contributions were attributable to two donors and 71% of In-kind contributions were attributable to three donors.
+Including the in-kind contribution component, 82% of inventory purchases were from three vendors.